Nigeria suspends twitter indefinitely.

 If you are wondering how, and by which means you can promote your website, you can go through TuhamWorld CC article on promoting a new website launch checklist.

 Twitter Ban is an unexpected event and came at a time No one expected it.
-However, if there is the need to stay in touch with your exisiting and potential new customers, then you should checkout this list.
+However, if there is the need to stay in touch with your existing and potential new customers, then you should check out this list.